Emergency support hotline: +30 123-456-789

 • VC300+ Jedi releases

-• VC Beskar Mandalorian variants
+• Beskar Mandalorian variants

 6. Soft Goods vs Sculpted Plastic: When Each Works Best

-Not every character benefits from soft goods.
+Not every character benefits from soft goods — and not every outfit should be plastic.

 6.1 When Soft Goods Are Better